encord-team/encord-active/docs/docs/workflows/improve-your-data/remove-duplicate-images.md

 - A zero value indicates that this image has at least one identical image in this dataset.
 In the case of _N_ duplicate images, we assign a value of zero to _N-1_ of them (only one of them will have a nonzero value) so that they can be excluded from the dataset immediately.
-- In the case of duplicate images, _N-1_ image will be linked to a single image among those and this image can be visualized using the `Description` field under each image.
+- In the case of duplicate images, _N-1_ images will be linked to a single image among those and this image can be visualized using the `Description` field under each image.
 - Near duplicate images are labeled as `Near duplicate image` and shown side by side in the grid view.
 So that users can choose which one to keep and which to remove.